jackietieu/ball_x_pit_ui/README.md

 # BALL x PIT Evolution Chart

-An interactive evolution chart for the video game BALL x PIT, showing ball combinations and their resulting evolutions.
+An interactive evolution chart for the video game BALL x PIT, showing details about balls and passives and their resulting evolutions.

 ## ⚠️ Asset Notice